 A senior administrative assistant position implies pretty much the same duties as an entry-level job.
 This can include inventory management, appointment setting, email management, and completing a range of other administrative tasks.
 However, a senior role implies a higher level of responsibility and, thus, has higher demands to potential candidates.

-To write a high-quality senior administrative assistant resume, you will need to prepare the following sections:
+To write a high-quality senior administrative assistant resume, write my resume service on Skillhub suggests to prepare the following sections:

 Additional sections can also be provided as long as they add value to your administrative assistant resume and highlight your valuable skills and personal traits.